Death and funeral of Francisco Franco: Death

-According to the government, Franco died a few minutes after midnight on 20 November 1975 from heart failure, at the age of 82 – on the anniversary of the 1936 death of José Antonio Primo de Rivera, the founder of the Falange.
+According to the government, Franco died from heart failure at 5:25 am on 20 November 1975, the 39th anniversary of the death of José Antonio Primo de Rivera, the founder of the Falange.
 This account is disputed by historian Ricardo de la Cierva, who said that he had been told around 6 pm on 19 November that Franco had already died.
+Franco was 82 years old.

-Franco's death was first announced on radio by León Herrera Esteban, the minister of information.
-Prime Minister Carlos Arias Navarro later made a televised speech to the nation, which he began with the words: "Spaniards, Franco has died."
-(Españoles, Franco ha muerto.)
+León Herrera Esteban, the minister of information, made the first official announcement of Franco's death at 6:05 am on Radio Nacional de España.
+Prime Minister Carlos Arias Navarro later made a televised speech to the nation, which became well-known for his opening the speech with the phrase "Spaniards, Franco has died" (Españoles, Franco ha muerto).
 He then read a message from Franco, believed to have been written during his final illness in October, asking the people to "extend the same affection and support you have given me to the future King of Spain, Don Juan Carlos de Borbón".
 After the announcement, television and radio stations switched to religious or classical music.
 The government declared a national mourning period of thirty days and lowered flags on public buildings to half-mast.